osm2pgsql-dev/osm2pgsql-website/_manual/10-advanced-topics.md

 line option `--with-forward-dependencies=false`.
 It is used by Nominatim which uses the specialized Gazetteer output which doesn't need this behaviour.

+*Version >= 1.8.0*{: .version} The command line option `--with-forward-dependencies` is deprecated and will be removed soon.
+Nominatim has been changed in the mean time to not need this any more and nobody else needs it either.

 ### Using Database While Updating

 To improve performance osm2pgsql uses several parallel threads to import or